lhakseon/Signalwindow/README.md

 ```
 After running the code **effcheck.png** is generated.

-Devide the eta region based on the highest pixel combination efficiency.
+You can find the Devided eta region checking effcheck.png.
+Select the most highest efficinecy of pixel combination in each eta region.

 ----------------------------